sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Money-Credit" />
 ### Credit Cards
-One thing that I and many others try to do right away is get a credit card.
+One thing that many try to do right away is get a credit card.

-Getting credit in the US is very hard.
+Getting credit in the US can be tricky.
 Especially if you are under 21.

 Keep in mind that instead of Interac for debit cards, all American debit cards (also known as "check cards") are actually VISA/MasterCard cards.
 You can use